Skip to content

 • review the RHP Beads history tab, which renders the JSONL session manifest in plain English;

-• use the Graph view for dependency and relationship inspection.
+• use the Graph view for dependency and relationship inspection, including critical-path and cycle highlighting.

 Beads-read-only mode